Skip to main content

 Vegetation management

-Trees and other vegetation that grow too close to power lines can cause power outages and create sparks, so PSE’s Vegetation Management program regularly inspects power lines throughout our service area and trims or removes hazardous trees and other vegetation.
+Trees and other vegetation that grow too close to power lines can cause power outages and create a potential hazard, so PSE’s Vegetation Management program inspects and trim trees along 3,000 miles of power lines each year, including over 1,000 miles of lines in high wildfire risk areas.

 cherry-picker-teal-60